Emu-gators/fceux/readme.md

 ## Release Candidate Info
 * Link to repository - https://github.com/Emu-gators/fceux

+* All major elements of the project are usable, with no bugs resulting in critical failure or loss of information present.
 ### Usability
+All planned features of the emulator are present, responsive and easy to understand.
+The Windows build is finished and thoroughly tested.
+The Linux build is also usable, but we have not been able to fully test the GPIO functionality or do in-depth stress testing on the GUI.

 ### Build Quality
 The Windows build is fully complete, with all content fully integrated.
 Due to licensing reasons, we cannot include any ROMs or ROM images, but we provide a directory where you can add games you own to autopopulate on launch.